Looking for a solar parking space: Solar carport canopies – Image: Xpert.Digital / Joaquin Corbalan P|Shutterstock.com

 - 2020 – 187 million tons

-Distribution of electricity consumption in Germany by consumer groups
+Distribution of electricity consumption in Germany by consumer group

 The largest electricity consumer in Germany in 2020 was industry.
-Almost half of the electricity was used by the consumer group mentioned - this corresponds to around 217 terawatt hours.
-The groups “commercial, trade, services” and “households” each consumed around a quarter of all electricity in Germany.
+This consumer group used almost half of the electricity – equivalent to approximately 217 terawatt hours.
+The "commerce, trade, and services" and "households" groups each consumed around a quarter of the total electricity in Germany.

 Electricity prices for industry and households

-Electricity prices for industry, including electricity tax, have increased continuously in recent years.
-The electricity price for households behaved in the same way.
-Even if the prices of providers other than the basic supplier are lower than the price of the basic supplier every year, both groups of suppliers increase their electricity prices every year.
+Electricity prices for industry, including electricity tax, have risen steadily in recent years.
+The same has been true for electricity prices for households.
+Even though prices from suppliers other than the default supplier are lower each year, both groups of suppliers increase their electricity prices annually.

 Largest electricity consumers in comparison

 China was recently by far the largest electricity consumer worldwide, followed by the USA.
-In Europe, the Scandinavian countries have recently been among the largest consumers in terms of per capita electricity consumption.
-Residents of Norway used more than three times as much electricity as residents of Germany.
+In Europe, the Scandinavian countries were among the largest consumers in terms of per capita electricity consumption.
+Norwegians consumed more than three times as much electricity as Germans.

-Distribution of electricity consumption in Germany by consumer groups in 2020
+Distribution of electricity consumption in Germany by consumer group in 2020

 - Industry – 45%